ROCm-LS/monai/docs/install/installation.rst

 Verify installation
 --------------------

-To ensure that MONAI for AMD ROCm is successfully installed on your system, you can use the following two commands:
+Use these commands to verify the MONAI for AMD ROCm installation:

-- Print MONAI for AMD ROCm version
+- Print MONAI for AMD ROCm version.

   .. code-block:: shell